-Tom Kitwood, who was a senior lecturer in psychology at the University of Bradford, is considered the originator of the person centered approach in dementia care.
-His groundbreaking 1997 work, Dementia Reconsidered: The Person Comes First
+Tom Kitwood, who was a psychology lecturer at the University of Bradford, is considered the originator of the person centered approach in dementia care.
+His groundbreaking 1997 work, Dementia Reconsidered: The Person Comes First,

-, explores the concept of personhood and remains the authority on the topic, guiding policy makers, service planners, and thought leaders on best practices in dementia care.
-His work is central to best practices for many fields, and informs CPI’s Dementia Capable Care
+explored the concept of personhood and remains the authority on the topic, guiding policy makers, service planners, and thought leaders on best practices in dementia care.

 and Nonviolent Crisis Intervention®

-of NHS England notes, “person centred care at its best” applies to people of all ages and all abilities—especially when they’re vulnerable.
+of NHS England tweeted, “person centred care at its best” applies to people of all ages and all abilities

 With PCC, a holistic view of the person in care evolves into: